 A boutique family run hotel, H177 Hotel Campeche in Mexico offered everything you could want for the perfect stay in Mexico’s UNESCO listed rainbow city: location, comfortability, great service and a stellar view over the city.
-And perfect compliment to the relaxed and tranquil Campeche which is best enjoyed slowing – H177 Hotel was one of my favourite hotel stays in my 2.5 month through Mexico, read on for a full review and to find out more about what makes this beautiful accomodation so unique!
+And perfect compliment to the relaxed and tranquil Campeche which is best enjoyed slowing – H177 Hotel was one of my favourite hotel stays in my 2.5 month through Mexico (and yes you too can learn how to travel afford to travel every month) , read on for a full review and to find out more about what makes this beautiful accomodation so unique!

 Housed in a original colonial villa, this family behind H177 has loving resorted this heritage building keeping the traditional elements and innovating where possible.
 Previously used as an office space, it has now been transformed into a spacious hotel, with visually arresting modern elements, a plunge pool complete with waterfall, high ceilings and an enviable roof-top zone to relax.
 In the lobby there is a 24/7 reception and a spacious seating area to host impromptu meetings or just for a change of scenery from the rooms, pool or terrace.
 Staying a heritage building adds a lot to the experience of Campeche, amongst the thousands of Patel coloured colonial manors you know lies yours and instead of wandering what is beyond those closed doors – you actually get to sleep in them!!